m1thrandir225/meridian/README.md

 All of the `Dockerfile` and `compose.yml` configurations for each service are under `/deployments/{service}`

-Each service has it's own database, along with it's own migrations, to make it easier to run migrations each service has a seperate container called `{service}_migrate` which runs the CLI-tool `golang-migrate` which makes sure the database is up to date when running the containers.
+Each service has it's own database, along with it's own migrations, to make it easier to run migrations each service has a separate container called `{service}_migrate` which runs the CLI-tool `golang-migrate` which makes sure the database is up to date when running the containers.

 Each entity has public getters and private setters except the Aggregate Root.